Sasha Morgenthaler: Gregor and Cora Dolls

+Collectibles

 Now that production has ceased, the dolls are becoming more and more collectible.
 The rarest ones can fetch high prices on auction sites such as eBay and from individual dealers.
 Various generations of Morgenthaler's Sasha dolls are available for viewing at the Puppenmuseum Sasha Morgenthaler in Switzerland.
 Here visitors may also view related archival holdings and other works of art by Morgenthaler.